 Thank you so much for caring enough to look into your options for ways to help.
-When you’ve seen a street animal you’d like to help, start by getting a few pictures of the animal.
-Some of the animals who appear homeless are actually known to be owned, but are let to roam the streets.
-There are other volunteer driven rescue organizations in addition to ARF where you can share your pictures to see if anyone recognizes the animal.
-Here are a few places to start:
+When you see a street animal you’d like to help, start by getting a few pictures of the animal.
+Some of the animals who appear homeless are actually known to be owned, and possibly wearing a collar, but are let to roam the streets by their owners.

 - Contact an Aruba veterinarian (contact details below) to make an appointment and ask if they have space available to board an animal for the medical treatment process.

-- If there is space available at the vet, now catch the animal and bring them in.
-If you cannot catch the animal yourself, Crijojo Trappers can assist for a fee.
+- If there is space available at the vet, now catch the animal and bring it in.
+If you cannot catch the animal yourself, Crijojo Trappers can possibly assist for a fee.

-- The costs involved with this will depend on the extent of the medical care the animal needs and how long they are kept in boarding.
-At a minimum, sterilizations help eliminate the problem for future generations.
-Other possible costs could include blood tests, heartworm treatment and flea/tick/mange treatment, these all vary depending on the needs of the animal.
+- The cost of medical care will depend on the animal’s needs and how long they are kept at the vet office.
+At a minimum, sterilizations are completed to help the effort to limit the homeless animal population.
+Other possible medical needs could include blood tests, heartworm treatment, and flea/tick/mange treatment.

-- If you need help with any logistical details the volunteer driven organizations on Aruba listed here might be able to help.
+- If you need help with any logistics, the volunteer organizations on Aruba listed above might be able to help.

 Interested in adopting the animal?
 Great!

 - The flight fees for animals vary depending on the airline.
 American Airlines is currently the only airline allowing dogs as checked luggage to fly out of Aruba.
-Many other airlines allow pets in cabin as carry on.
-SOUTHWEST WILL NOT FLY ANY ANIMALS OUT OF ARUBA.
+Many other airlines allow pets in the cabin as carry on.
+SOUTHWEST AND SPIRIT WILL NOT FLY ANY ANIMALS OUT OF ARUBA.

-Please note that weather restrictions during the summer months can affect transport.
+Please note that temperature restrictions during the summer months can affect transport.

 These restrictions are determined by the airline on the day of travel.